-- " Caloundra South is a significant community within the Sunshine Coast and the South East Queensland region.
-It achieves the potential identified in the Regional Plan, providing a wide range of housing choices and employment opportunities, supported by community services and a variety of transport modes. - " Caloundra South is serviced by a network of centres, the major centre being the Caloundra South Major Regional Activity Centre (MRAC).
-The network of centres within Caloundra South complements the hierarchy of centres that supports Maroochydore as the Principal Regional Activity Centre and nearby Caloundra as a MRAC. - we The Caloundra South MRAC will serve a sub-regional catchment and develop as a high quality town centre providing a diverse range of retail, business and commercial, civic, health, community, educational, recreational and entertainment facilities in conjunction with more intensive residential development.
-This will be supported by district and neighbourhood centres that provide a focus for the community. - " Residents live in neighbourhoods which have a discernable identity and sense of place, and are designed around a community focal point which may be a local park or neighbourhood centre.
+- " Caloundra South is serviced by a network of centres, the major centre being the Caloundra South Major Regional Activity Centre (MRAC).
+The network of centres within Caloundra South complements the hierarchy of centres that supports Maroochydore as the Principal Regional Activity Centre and nearby Caloundra as a MRAC. - " The Caloundra South MRAC serves a sub-regional catchment and develops as a high quality town centre providing a diverse range of retail, business and commercial, civic, health, community, educational, recreational and entertainment facilities in conjunction with more intensive residential development.
+This is supported by district and neighbourhood centres that provide a focus for the community. - " Residents live in neighbourhoods which have a discernable identity and sense of place, and are designed around a community focal point which may be a local park, school, community facility or neighbourhood centre. - " Centres and open space facilities provide a wide range of opportunities for recreation, including community events that bring people together.